AusClimateService/npcp/reports/phase1/phase1_report.md

-The magnitude of the residual bias and the relative performance of each of the bias correction methods was similar for both the ERA5 and CMIP6-based data, which suggests that any mismatch in climate variability between the CMIP6 historical data and observations was a minor factor.
+The magnitude of the residual bias and the relative performance of each of the bias correction methods was similar for both the ERA5 and CMIP6-based data, which suggests that any mismatch in climate variability between the CMIP6 historical data and observations was a minor factor
+(one reason for using long 30-40 year periods for each task was to reduce the influence of any climate variability mismatch).
 We therefore focus the remaining presentation and discussion of results on the CMIP6-based data.

 The results for each variable and assessment category are discussed in the sections below,